NicoLeGecko/FileCompare/notes.md

 ## Search for duplicates (SearchForDuplicates)

 - Support a spectrum of file similarity, e.g. hard duplicates vs soft duplicates ('similar' files), by analyzing metadata and actual file contents.

+## Code

+- Decouple using interfaces and dependency injection, for maintainability and unit-testability